wesmoncrief/obsidian-todoist-text/README.md

 This plugin stores your Todoist API token in plain text in your .obsidian/plugins folder.
 Anyone with your Todoist API token could access/manipulate all of your Todoist data.
 Ensure that you are not syncing/sharing your .obsidian/plugins folder for security purposes.
 Use this plugin at your own risk.

 ## Feature requests
-Please reach out (by filing a GitHub issue) if you'd like to discuss possible new features.
+Please reach out (by filing a GitHub issue) if you'd like to discuss possible new features or need help with anything!
+If you do see a github issue that already exists, feel free to comment on it, which could raise the priority/help inform how the feature is implemented

 ## Attribution
 I copied the 'folder suggest' settings feature from https://github.com/liamcain/obsidian-periodic-notes - thanks!